"EVRIC"

 This cost me $13.00 to obtain an official weight.

-Once you have worked out which electric motor you are going to use, complete the "Application To Modify Motor Vehicle" (MR620) form and send it to Regency Park (The address is on the form).
+Once you have worked out which electric motor and which type of batteries you are going to use, complete the "Application To Modify Motor Vehicle" (MR620) form and send it to Regency Park (The address is on the form).
 If accepted they will send you a "Statement of Requirements".
 Once this is received the proposed modification can commence.
-You then have approximately one year to complete the conversion otherwise you must complete another "Application To Modify Motor Vehicle".
+You then have approximately one year to complete the conversion otherwise you must apply (within that year) to extend your "Statement of Requirements".

 This form is not designed for electric motors.
 Simply cross the "YES" box for "Is Engine modified?" and then detail what you are going to do in the "Additional Information" section.